simplejson/simplejson/index.rst

    strings: ``'-Infinity'``, ``'Infinity'``, ``'NaN'``.
 This can be used to raise an exception if invalid JSON numbers are encountered.

+   *strict* controls the parser's behavior when it encounters an invalid control character in a string.
+The default setting of ``True`` means that unescaped control characters are parse errors, if ``False`` then control characters will be allowed in strings.

    .. method:: decode(s)